NEW ZEALAND FAMILY ADVENTURE HOLIDAY

 Start your tour in the reinvented city of Christchurch before exploring the green pastures and sandy bays of the Banks Peninsula.
 Head inland past shimmering turquoise lakes and ice fields that tumble down to the Tasman Sea.
 Hike family-friendly trails over swing bridges in Mount Cook National Park and dip your toes into eco paradise in Wanaka.
 Go for all out action in Queenstown before finding peace and solitude on the sounds in Fiordland.
 Explore caves that glitter with glow-worms like a million fairy lights.
 Finally get your wildlife fix in the hidden bays and rolling hills of the Otago Peninsula.
 This is an epic tour that guarantees a standing ovation.

-- Flights: International flights from UK to Christchurch
+- Flights: International return flights from UK to Christchurch (CHC)

 - Transport: Car hire from airport pick-up to airport drop-off